Hugo-dgn/MNIST-adversarial-attack/README.md

 python main.py draw --optim
 ```

-This will add a button `predict`, the digit will only be predicted when this button is pressed.
+This will add a button `predict`; the digit will only be predicted when this button is pressed.

+Once the AI recognizes the digit you have drawn, press any digit on your keyboard to perform the adversarial attack.
+The right noise, which must be added to the image, will then be computed.
+If you just want the prediction to change to any other number, press the `a` key (for `any`).